basysKom/RiveQtQuickPlugin/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the LGPLv3.0-or-later License.